ionos-cloud/cluster-api-provider-proxmox/docs/Usage.md

 | xl-nodes       | templates/cluster-template-xl-nodes.yaml        | -                             |
 | default        | templates/cluster-template.yaml                 | -                             |

+For more information about advanced clusters please check our [advanced setups docs](advanced-setups.md).

 #### Flavor with Cilium CNI
 Before this cluster can be deployed, `cilium` needs to be configured.
 As a first step we